 With this as a focus, some cards like Wrath of God that remove all creatures are excluded in order to give room to these creature-focused themes.
 Pinpoint removal like Swords to Plowshares and Generous Gift have also been omitted in order to not only allow for more cards that care about creatures but also allow other colors this disruption.

-Disrupt your opponents while your instant and sorceries generate value to eventually close out a hard fought game.
-With a whopping 27 instants and 11 sorceries, blue archetypes focus on either protecting your strategies or disrupting others.
+Disrupt your opponents with your instant and sorceries while your creatures generate value to eventually close out a hard fought game.
+With many instant and sorceries to be drafted, blue archetypes focus on either protecting your strategies or disrupting others.
 But don't be fooled: blue is not a support color as it brings some serious bombs to games like Hullbreaker Horror and Astral Dragon.

 Red has a little of everything: want to generate card advantage?
 Try exile strategies with Wild Magic Sorcerer and Wrenn's Resolve.
 Want to put big creatures in your graveyard to reanimate them later?
 Discard them with Lightning Axe while also killing something from another side of the battlefield.
 How about create some treasure tokens with Professional Face-Breaker and put those tokens to good use with Makeshift Munitions or Rain of Riches?
 Whatever way you go, red has you covered.